dcunited001/dcunited001.github.io/_posts/2016-07-14-facets-of-greatness-congressional-power-structures.md

 stymie progress.
 The point to adhering to group dynamics is to accomplish shared goals through compromise.

-#### A "Dark Side"
+#### The Dark Side of Politics

 There's a "dark side" that can emerge from these rules, obviously.
 There always is.
-I'm not going to delve too far into those aspects.
+I'm not going to delve too far into those aspects...
+I'm basically saying that politicians have a tendency to be politicians.

 There's the potential for a politician to tailor his message to a specific audience, where they speak out of both sides of their mouth, so to speak.
-Or they can convince or restrain you from communicating with other people.
+Or they can convince you to keep things to yourself or restrain you from communicating with other people.

 #### Watch How You Sell What You Sell

 However, you have to watch how you sell what you sell.
 You want the people you compromise with to feel like what they wanted today, next week and next year.
 If people are satisfied at first and later feel shortchanged, that will build up.

 This is especially true with politics when you're trying to establish a compromise with resources which are hard to pin a dollar amount to.
 Actually, you can't pin a dollar amount to most of these: it's unethical.
 And so there's no medium of exchange.
 Misunderstandings like these are eased and ameliorated with communication and empathy.

 <a name="#bartering-with-political-resources" />

 # &#x265E; [Bartering with Political Resources](#bartering-with-political-resources)

-In Congress, there are resouces like

-- the nature of "resources" in congress
-  - these resources are like a kind of currency ...
+In Congress, there are resouces that people can exchange to compromise.
+Members of the same party might typically exchange some types of the resources.
+Other types may be more common to be exchanged by opposing factions.

-    - though they are more like commodities in that the value of each type can't be equated to others.
-      - and two instances of one type will vary wildly in perceived value.
-      - and an instance of a resource varies in value to each party and group that is involved
+These resources are like commodities in that the value of each type can't be easily equated to others.
+Their value towards establishing a compromise is heavily dependent on who's asking and why.
+Two instances of one type may vary wildly in perceived value.
+An instance may vary in value in relation to each party and group that is involved.

-#### Value Derives from Appearances
+#### Value Derives from Appearances and Circumstance

-- the value is derived from appearances
-  - it is not a personal subjective value.  that is, it doesn't matter what the thing is worth to you personally.  what matters is what it's worth to other people, although this is true for most everything.
+Their value derives from appearances.
+It's not a personal subjective value.
+That is, it doesn't matter what the thing is worth to you personally.
+What matters is what it's worth to other people, although this is true for most everything.

-  - the value of these resources can't really be discretized .. or have a numeric & comparable value attached to them. and they shouldn't really. that's getting uncomfortably close to ethical issues.
+The value of these resources isn't really comparable.
+They can't really have numeric and comparable value attached to them and they shouldn't.
+Making everything too official would push us closer to ethical issues.
+It's really tough to understand where that line is drawn.

+Some good rules of thumb might be: can you tell your fellow congressmen about it?
+Would you tell your constituents?
+Would you tell members of the opposing party?

 #### Ethics

-- i don't know the specific rules behind ethics for each of these resource types or in general. i know that it is very much dependent on the manner in which you make an offer
-    - or the way you market it to the other party.
-    - i do know that anything quid pro quo and especially that which is verbally acknowledged as such ...
-      - i guess it just doesn't sound great: "i give you X for Y"
-      - although it has to work that way sometimes, I'm sure it could get you into trouble in some instances or with some resource types.
+Again, I'm not sure where the line is drawn on ethics.
+Quid pro quo exchange of services for money is a big no-no. Quid pro quo in general is not such a great idea, especially if it's something that is expected to be repeated.
+That sounds more like a product than a compromise.
+There are technicalities, I'm sure.
+I don't know.
+I'd like to know just because I'm curious how these kind of cases are decided.

+The manner in which someone approaches you or makes an offer makes a big difference.
+So does the method you use to market it to the other party.
+When you enter an official verbal or contractual agreement, this lends a bit of legal weight to the exchange.
+It just doesn't sound great when a congressman says to a lobbyist: "I give you X for Y."

+And so the groups that are compromising also make a difference.
+If one congressman made the a similar offer to another congressman, that doesn't sound so bad.
+Although some agreements need to be made on a quid pro quo basis, but some situations, groups or resource types could spell trouble.

-    - honestly, the thought of taking stock of these "resources" as a commodity is a bit upsetting to me. but they are tools to push for the change you want to see.
+Honestly, the thought of taking stock of these "resources" as a commodity is a bit upsetting to me.
+They are tools to push for the change you want to see, though.
+Gauging your inventory to understand what you have at your disposal to trade up and gain ground.

 #### Bartering with Political Resources